9: Study Abroad Opportunities

 - Università Commerciale Luigi Bocconi in Milan (Italy)

-We also have places with worldwide partners in Canada, China, Mexico, Malaysia, Japan and Australia.
+We also have places at University wide agreements with worldwide partners in Canada, China, Mexico, Malaysia, Japan and Australia.
 More information can be found on the Study Abroad website: http://www2.warwick.ac.uk/study/studyabroad/

 As a Warwick student, you will pay a reduced fee to the University of Warwick while studying abroad.
-The precise figure is liable to change and so it is best to check with the International Student Office.
+The precise figure is liable to change and so it is best to check with the Student Mobility Office.
 You receive the student loan to which you are normally entitled.
 If you receive any grants or bursaries for studying your degree at Warwick, these will continue while you are studying abroad.
-You are also offered an Erasmus travel grant.
-You may also be eligible to apply for some funds from the institution that is hosting you.
+Erasmus grants are no longer available after May 2023 and the Turing Scheme may be available to students successful in securing a world wide partnership.
+The University will provide more guidance on future grants, where applicable, in November.

 As this is an exchange scheme you do not pay fees to the host university.
 You will have to pay for your travel to and from the university; your accommodation while living in the country and living expenses.
-If you are a citizen of an EU country you are also advised to ensure you have your EHIC health card with you.
-However, all students are strongly advised to take travel and health insurance for the duration of their stay abroad.
+All students are strongly advised to take travel and health insurance for the duration of their stay abroad as the University's travel policy covers students for emergencies only.

-To be considered for an Erasmus placement through the Department of Economics, you should:
+To be considered for a study abroad placement through the Department of Economics, you should:

 - Be in the first term of your Second Year in either BSc Economics, BSc Economics and Industrial Organisation, BSc/BA Economics, Politics and International Studies, BSc/BA Philosophy, Politics and Economics or BSc Mathematics and Economics.
 Students studying BSc/BA Economics, Politics and International Studies, BSc/BA Philosophy, Politics and Economics and BSc Mathematics and Economics are also eligible to apply for Erasmus through the other departments contributing to their degree; different departments have different rules for applications.

-- Be achieving 60% or above across your First and Second Year modules.
+- Be achieving 65% or above across your First and Second Year modules.
 In some cases a student achieving a lower score in some modules can be considered if they are achieving high-level grades in other modules.
 This is judged on a case-by-case basis.
+As you are applying to go on your year abroad prior to knowing your 2nd year marks, offers to go on the Year Abroad can and have been withdrawn if you do not meet the minimum standards required by the Department.

 - For study in France, Germany or Spain, you need to have language skills at or above Level 5 on Warwick’s Language Centre programme of courses; this is equivalent to skills beyond A Level.
 Universität Konstanz is the exception as it is happy to accept students who have attained Level 4, i.e. A Level equivalent; they will put you on an intense German course when you arrive.
 For other institutions, you will need to gain a working knowledge of the local language in order to live there effectively.